Distributed computing: Examples

+Reactive distributed systems

+According to Reactive Manifesto, reactive distributed systems are responsive, resilient, elastic and message-driven.
+Subsequently, Reactive systems are more flexible, loosely-coupled and scalable.
+To make your systems reactive, you are advised to implement Reactive Principles.
+Reactive Principles are a set of principles and patterns which help to make your cloud native application as well as edge native applications more reactive.

 Theoretical foundations

 Models

 Many tasks that we would like to automate by using a computer are of question–answer type: we would like to ask a question and the computer should produce an answer.
 In theoretical computer science, such tasks are called computational problems.
 Formally, a computational problem consists of instances together with a solution for each instance.
 Instances are questions that we can ask, and solutions are desired answers to these questions.

 Theoretical computer science seeks to understand which computational problems can be solved by using a computer (computability theory) and how efficiently (computational complexity theory).
 Traditionally, it is said that a problem can be solved by using a computer if we can design an algorithm that produces a correct solution for any given instance.
 Such an algorithm can be implemented as a computer program that runs on a general-purpose computer: the program reads a problem instance from input, performs some computation, and produces the solution as output.
 Formalisms such as random-access machines or universal Turing machines can be used as abstract models of a sequential general-purpose computer executing such an algorithm.

 The field of concurrent and distributed computing studies similar questions in the case of either multiple computers, or a computer that executes a network of interacting processes: which computational problems can be solved in such a network and how efficiently?
 However, it is not at all obvious what is meant by "solving a problem" in the case of a concurrent or distributed system: for example, what is the task of the algorithm designer, and what is the concurrent or distributed equivalent of a sequential general-purpose computer?

 The discussion below focuses on the case of multiple computers, although many of the issues are the same for concurrent processes running on a single computer.